 As well as the prairie dogs, Badlands is full of other wildlife spotting opportunities!
 A highlight on our visit was seeing a herd of bison running next to our car!
 We saw more bison in the Badlands than we did in Yellowstone!

-The Badlands is also really well positioned being close to Rapid City and the Mount Rushmore National Monument!
+The Badlands is also really well positioned being close to Rapid City, Custer State Park and the Mount Rushmore National Monument!

 Big Bend National Park with Kids by Outside Suburbia